 Temporary Protected Status Re-registration Period Extended for Haitian Nationals

-Approximately 51,000 TPS Haiti beneficiaries are expected to file for re-registration.
-TPS is not available to Haitian nationals who have not continuously resided in the United States since Jan.
+Approximately 60,000 Haitian nationals (and people having no nationality who last habitually resided in Haiti) are eligible for TPS re-registration.
+TPS is not available to Haitian nationals who entered the United States after Jan.
 12, 2011.

-In the March 3, 2014, Federal Register notice announcing the extension of TPS for Haiti, DHS also automatically extended—by six months, through Jan.
-22, 2015—the validity of Employment Authorization Documents (EADs) for eligible Haitian TPS beneficiaries.
-This will allow sufficient time for eligible TPS beneficiaries who re-register on time to receive an EAD without any lapse in employment authorization.
+In the Oct.
+1, 2012 Federal Register notice announcing the extension of TPS for Haiti (see 77 FR 59943), DHS also automatically extended—by six months, through July 22, 2013—the validity of Employment Authorization Documents (EADs) for eligible Haitian TPS beneficiaries.
+This will allow sufficient time for eligible TPS beneficiaries whose re-registration is timely to receive an EAD without any lapse in employment authorization.

 To re-register, TPS beneficiaries must submit Form I-821, Application for Temporary Protected Status, and Form I-765, Application for Employment Authorization.
 Individuals seeking to re-register do not need to pay the Form I-821 application fee.
-However, all re-registrants 14 years of age and older must pay a biometric services fee or submit a fee waiver request.
-All re-registrants seeking employment authorization through Jan.
-22, 2016, must also submit the Form I-765 fee (or a fee-waiver request).
-Re-registrants who do not want employment authorization must still submit a completed Form I-765 but do not need to submit the I-765 fee.
+However, a biometric services fee (or a fee-waiver request) is required for all re-registrants 14 years of age and older.
+All re-registrants seeking employment authorization through July 22, 2014, must submit the Form I-765 fee (or a fee-waiver request).
+Re-registrants who do not want employment authorization are not required to submit the I-765 fee but must still submit a completed Form I-765.
 Failure to submit the required filing fees or a properly documented fee-waiver request will result in the rejection of the re-registration application.

 A notice posted in today’s Federal Register contains more details on the re-registration period’s extension.
-Applicants can find more information on the USCIS website at www.uscis.gov/tps or by calling the USCIS National Customer Service Center toll-free at 1-800-375-5283.
-TPS forms are available free of charge through www.uscis.gov/forms and the toll-free USCIS forms line at 1-800-870-3676.
+More information can be found by visiting the USCIS Web site at www.uscis.gov/tps or by calling the USCIS USCIS Contact Center toll-free at 1-800-375-5283.
+For people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833 TPS forms are available free of charge through www.uscis.gov/forms.